-The DJI Ryze tello is one of the best selfie drones you can get for under $100 in 2019, if not THE best.
+The DJI Ryze Tello is still one of the best selfie drones you can get for under $100 in 2021, if not THE best.

 So it's obvious why people already expect a DJI Tello 2 version that should improve on the existing situation, even though it might add a bit to the price.

-There is clearly a big gap between the Tello and the Spark that DJI hasn't tried to fill yet, even though there are many requests.
+There is clearly a big gap between the Tello and the DJI Mini 2 that DJI hasn't tried to fill yet, even though there are many requests.

 The second version of the original Tello might just as well keep the same stability hardware and software, with the optical flow camera underneath.

-However they might just as well implement some 5g technology on the drone that will allow for a few houndred meters of range, up to 1km.
+However, they might just as well implement some 5g technology on the drone that will allow for a few hundred meters of range, up to 1km.

 The transmitter you see above is a bluetooth one that you can use with the current version of the TELLO.